janwilmans/proposals/p3497_guarded_objects.md

 In multithreaded programming locking mechanisms are used to prevent concurrent access to data.
 Common practice is to create a locking mechansim, lets say an **std::mutex** along side the **data** it is protecting.
 However, the relationship between the mutex and the data is only implied and expressed in code only by naming variables and/or 'doing it right' in all places.
 This proposal improves this by providing a way to clearly express the relationship and make it impossible to access the data without locking its associated guarding mechanism.

+Note: it has been brought to attention that synchronized_value in the Concurrency TS 2 (n4953)[https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2023/n4953.pdf] is solving part of the problem we are addressing in this paper.

 # Revision History